 Knowing the theory is one thing, but the real test of a programmer's skill is being able to put the theory into practice with maximum effect.
 The Gang of Four book contains the following statement regarding the Template Method pattern:

 Template methods are a fundamental technique for code reuse.
 They are particularly important in class libraries because they are the means for factoring out common behaviour.

 The programmer's objective should therefore be to put all the common behaviour into templates so that he need only supply the different behaviour in the "hook" methods.
 How do you do this?
 You start by examining all the components in an application in order to identify those pieces of code which are common/identical/similar, and those pieces of code which are uncommon/unique/different.
 The idea is then to put all the common code into sharable templates so that it can be isolated from the uncommon code, then provide the means to generate components which call the relevant template automatically and which allow the developer to specify the custom code for the relevant "hook" methods.
 In my software, which involves nothing but database applications, every one of my tasks (user transactions or use cases) involves performing one or more actions on one or more database tables.
 Because of this I created a single abstract table class which implements each of of the standard Create, Read, Update and Delete operations which can then be inherited by every one of the 400+ concrete Model classes which exist in my Business layer.
-The invariant methods in the abstract class contain the boilerplate code, which means that each Model class need only contain the code which is unique to that particular Model class.
+The invariant methods in the abstract class contain the standard or boilerplate code, which means that each Model class need only contain the code which is unique to that particular Model class.
 My abstract table class is quite large, but this means that the volume of sharable code is quite large, which in turn means that the volume of custom code in each Model class is relatively small.